 The width of the proposed guard is specified in paragraph S5.1.1.
 The guard must be wide enough to ensure engagement of the colliding vehicle even if the impact is off-center.
 An offset collision might occur if the driver of the passenger car were attempting to take an evasive maneuver before the crash.
 The agency believes that the width it specifies in the proposed standard satisfies this concern.
 Under paragraph S5.1.1, the underride device must be wide enough that its outermost edges are within 10 cm (3.94 inches) of the outermost sides of the vehicle.
 This requirement must be met at a height not greater than 55 cm.
-By specifying the maximum height at which the width measurement can be made, the rule assures that the guard is sufficiently wide at heights that are adequate to prevent excessive underride.
+By specifying the maximum height at which the width measurement can be made, the rule. assures that the guard is sufficiently wide at heights that are adequate to prevent excessive underride.
 Because of the possibility of offset collisions, the guard would also have to be continuous across the back of the vehicle.
-Thus in paragraph S5.1.1, the rule requires that the device be laterally continuous at a height of 55 cm or less.
+Thus in paragraph S5.1.1, the rule requires that the device be laterally continuous at a height of 55 cm or less placement of the guard on the truck or trailer.
+For maximum protection of car occupants, the underride device should be as close to the rear of the vehicle as possible.
+The proposed rule dictates that the guard be placed not more than 30 cm (11.8 inches) from the rear extremity of the truck or trailer.
+This measurement is to be made longitudinally from the rear extremity of the vehicle to any point along the full width of the device at a height of 55 cm or less.

-The cross sectional height of the proposed guard is set forth in paragraph S5.1.3.
+The cross sectional height of the proposed guard is set forth in paragraphs S5.1.3.
 At any point across the full width of the device, the cross sectional height of the guard must be at least 10 cm (3.94 inches).
 The agency believes that this minimum size requirement will ensure that the underride device engages a significant amount of the passenger car's structure.